 - If the application is approved, the lender sends a certification request to ICOM’s Office of Financial Aid.
 Otherwise, the lender will contact the student with request(s) for additional documentation, steps and/or suggestions.

 - If the student is receiving other sources of aid such as scholarships, they must notify ICOM’s Office of Financial Aid with the source and amount.

 - The Office of Financial Aid sets the disbursement dates for the loans and scholarships accepted by the student.

 - On the scheduled disbursement date(s), the Office of Financial Aid confirms that the student is still eligible for aid and authorizes the disbursement of funds to Student Accounts (the Business Office).
-Funds from the eligible aid types are posted to the student’s ICOM account.
-Disbursement is now complete.
+Funds from the eligible aid types are posted to the student’s ICOM account to complete the disbursement process.

-*Timelines provided are estimates and included to assist students with planning.
-They do not constitute a guarantee as countless factors may affect the financial aid processes described above.
+*These timelines are estimates provided to assist students with planning.
+They do not constitute a guarantee as there are many factors that may affect the financial aid processes described above.